2025–26 Leicester City F.C. season: First team transfers (summer transfer window)

 The EFL Championship transfer window opened on 16 June 2025 and closed on 1 September 2025 at 19:00 BST.

-On 27 May 2025, Leicester announced that 12 players were to be released, 3 of which were First-Team players, one of which was former club captain Jamie Vardy.
+On 27 May 2025, Leicester announced that 12 players were to be released, three of which were first team players, one of which was former club captain Jamie Vardy.
 This is the first season since 2011–12 to not feature him.
 He had made exactly 500 appearances and had scored 200 goals at the time of his departure.
 Vardy's departure also meant Leicester City no longer had a player from the 2015–16 title-winning squad at the club.

-On 29 July 2025, the club announced the free transfer of ex-Everton and QPR goalkeeper Asmir Begović on a 1-year contract.
+On 29 July 2025, the club announced the free transfer of ex-Everton and QPR goalkeeper Asmir Begović on a one-year contract.

-On 1 August 2025, the club announced that defender Conor Coady had joined Championship rivals Wrexham on a permanent 2-year contract, with the option to extend for another year, for an undisclosed fee, reported to be around £2,000,000.
+On 1 August 2025, the club announced that defender Conor Coady had joined Championship rivals Wrexham on a permanent two-year contract, with the option to extend for another year, for an undisclosed fee, reported to be around £2,000,000.

-A week later, on 8 August 2025, the club announced that midfielder Wilfred Ndidi had joined Süper Lig side Beşiktaş on a permanent 3-year contract, for a fee of £8,000,000.
+A week later, on 8 August 2025, the club announced that midfielder Wilfred Ndidi had joined Süper Lig side Beşiktaş on a permanent three-year contract, for a fee of £8,000,000.

-A day later, on 9 August 2025, the club announced that goalkeeper Mads Hermansen had joined Premier League side West Ham United on a permanent 5-year contract, with the option to extend for another year, for a fee of £20,000,000.
+A day later, on 9 August 2025, the club announced that goalkeeper Mads Hermansen had joined Premier League side West Ham United on a permanent five-year contract, with the option to extend for another year, for a fee of £20,000,000.

-On 22 August 2025, the club announced that winger Kasey McAteer had joined Championship rivals Ipswich Town on a permanent 4-year contract, for an undisclosed fee reported to be £12,000,000.
+On 22 August 2025, the club announced that winger Kasey McAteer had joined Championship rivals Ipswich Town on a permanent four-year contract, for an undisclosed fee reported to be £12,000,000.

-Three days later, on 25 August 2025, the club announced that defender James Justin had joined Premier League side Leeds United on a permanent 4-year contract, for an initial fee of £8,000,000, with Leeds United paying £2,000,000 in add-ons.
+Three days later, on 25 August 2025, the club announced that defender James Justin had joined Premier League side Leeds United on a permanent four-year contract, for an initial fee of £8,000,000, with Leeds United paying £2,000,000 in add-ons.

-On 1 September 2025 (deadline day), the club announced that midfielder Will Alves had joined EFL League One side Huddersfield Town on a 1-year loan deal, for an undisclosed fee.
-Later the same day, the club announced the loan departures and loan signings of Bilal El Khannouss to VfB Stuttgart, Woyo Coulibaly to US Sassuolo Calcio, and Julián Carranza, Jordan James and Aaron Ramsey to Leicester City respectively.
+On 1 September 2025 (deadline day), the club announced that midfielder Will Alves had joined EFL League One side Huddersfield Town on a one-year loan deal, for an undisclosed fee.
+Later the same day, the club announced the loan departures and loan signings of Bilal El Khannouss to VfB Stuttgart, Woyo Coulibaly to Sassuolo, and Julián Carranza, Jordan James and Aaron Ramsey to Leicester City respectively.
 All loan deals (departures and arrivals) are season long loans.
 All loan fees are undisclosed.

-On 6 September 2025, the club announced that ex-Real Betis goalkeeper Fran Vieites had joined on a free transfer, in a shock move, 5 days after deadline day.
-He signed a 2-year contract with Leicester.
+On 6 September 2025, the club announced that ex-Real Betis goalkeeper Fran Vieites had joined on a free transfer, signing a two-year contract.

-By the end of 6 September, Leicester had made 5 signings, 3 of which were loans, and 2 permanent.
-They had 29 players in the squad.